-International Thyroid Awareness Week this year will be aiming to encourage parents to have their children tested if they think they are displaying the symptoms of hyper/hypothyroidism.
-Some children are born without a thyroid gland and testing at birth is also important.
+International Thyroid Awareness Week this year will be aiming to encourage parents to have their children tested if they think they are displaying the symptoms of hyperthyroidism or hypothyroidism.
+Some children are born without a thyroid gland which is why testing at birth is also important.

 It is important for parents to be able to spot the signs and symptoms.
 Testing is simple and children benefit from early diagnosis and management of the condition.
 Passing thyroid disorders on to your children is possible if you or anyone else in your family have a thyroid disorder.
 It can also show up with no known family history, too, though.

-My doctor told me that I have a 1 in 3 chance of passing it on to a daughter and 1 in 7 to a son.
+My doctor told me that I have a 1 in 3 chance of passing my thyroid condition it on to a daughter and a 1 in 7 chance to a son.

 In children, hypothyroidism can show as a child that moves slowly compared to their friends and not appearing to grow as fast.
 They may be often tired and sometimes sluggish.
 A child with hyperthyroidism could be overly active, fidgety, irritable and easily upset.